fsabre/xana-eye-generator/README.md

     + End : whether to snap the end of the branch to a circle
     + Rounded caps : whether to use rounded or flat ends

+Click the `RESET` button to restore the default logo.

+Click the `CLEAR` button to clear the canvas.

 There's no export function yet, just take a screenshot.

 ## Run Locally